 The BTC price chart above shows the break of the lower band which offers a trading opportunity.
-The distance between the price action and lower/upper band is never long, as the channel constantly adjusts based on previous closing prices.
+The distance between the price action and lower/upper Bollinger band is never long, as the channel constantly adjusts based on previous closing prices.

-The second group uses the centerlines to define shifts in trends.
+The second group of crypto traders uses the centerlines to define shifts in trends.
 Any move above/below the centerline towards one of the two outer lines is seen as a shift in the trend, as the move across the centerline triggers the trade.
 In this case, two outer lines are used as profit-taking levels.
 If the asset price comes back above/below the centerline, the trade is invalidated.

 As the bears are unable to penetrate the support, the price rotates higher.
 If you entered a trade when the first daily candle closes above the centerline, and took profits on the first touch of the upper line, you would have gained 10%.